thm-projects/arsnova.click-v2/README.md

 The command to use is `export [config] [value]`.

+The backend requires a local installation of `imagemagick` and `graphicsmagick`.

+Use `node --experimental-modules jobs/GenerateImages.mjs` to generate the logo and preview images.
+Note, that the frontend must be running for the preview screenshots.
+Available commands (via running the nodejs module or by passing the command with the --command= switch) are:
+- `all - Will call all methods below synchronously`
+- `generateFrontendPreview - Adds the preview screenshots for the frontend.
+The frontend and the backend must be running!`
+- `generateLogoImages - Generates the logo images (used as favicon and manifest files)`

 #### Test
 ###### Backend
 Enter `npm test` in the arsnova-click-v2-backend repo to run all unit tests.
 As an alternative you can enter `npm test` in the main project, too.
 Currently the routing and the quiz export is covered by the tests.
 The export unit test will generate an random filled Excel export file in the /backend/test-generated folder.

+###### Frontend
+Enter `npm test` in the arsnova-click-v2-frontend repo to run the unit tests.

+It is required to define the location of a local Google Chrome installation to use the headless mode (ex. `export CHROME_BIN=/usr/bin/google-chrome`)

 ---
 #### Run (DEV deployment)

 ###### Backend
 Head over to the arsnova-click-v2-backend repo and enter `npm start`

+To generate the theme preview screenshots send the following request to the backend: __GET /api/v1/themes/generateThemePreview__

 ###### Frontend
 Go to the arsnova-click-v2-frontend repo and enter `npm start`